Vauldan Archetypes

 Commercio

-The Commercios are the lifeblood of the Empire: merchants, traders, and caravanners who take goods across the nation and to all the corners of the Continent, bringing wealth and goods back with them.
+The Commercios are the lifeblood of the Empire: merchants, traders, and caravaners who take goods across the nation and to all the corners of the Continent, bringing wealth and goods back with them.
 Most are associated with the Golden Wheel to some extent, agreeing to that organizations rules on standards and units in exchange for a small discount on all prices from other members.
-Many Commercios are lay followers of Bakharos, and specifically Tekatli, following that Saint’s practices and philosophies fanatically; quite a few are true Clerics of the Laughing God, and use their magics to enhance their own prosperity and that of all those around them.
-The dream of every Commercio is to earn enough to spread the wealth, of being known and admired as a Benefactore who uses their wealth to aid great and small throughout the Empire.
+Many Commercios are lay followers of Bakharos, and specifically Tekatli, following that Saint’s practices and philosophies fanatically; quite a few are true mystics of the Laughing God, and use their magics to enhance their own prosperity and that of everyone around them.
+The dream of every Commercio is to earn enough to spread the wealth, to become known and admired as a Benefactore who uses their wealth to aid great and small throughout the Empire.

 Custodian